News & Events

 Curbs on A.I.
 Exports?
 Silicon Valley Fears Losing Its Edge

 The Commerce Department is considering national security restrictions on artificial intelligence.
 Some worry they could stunt the industry in the U.S.

-Now a growing number of those insiders are worried that proposed export restrictions could short-circuit the pre-eminence of American companies in the next big thing to hit their industry, artificial intelligence.
+Insiders worry that proposed export restrictions could short-circuit the pre-eminence of American companies.
+In the next big thing to hit their industry, artificial intelligence.

 In November, the Commerce Department released a list of technologies, including artificial intelligence, that are under consideration for new export rules because of their importance to national security.